danielquer/berlin-housing-market/README.md

 #### Data - sources, problems and limitations

 #### We used three different data sources:
-* Stats.nba.com API : we obtained here data for the performance of NBA players from 1984 to 2018.
+* Stats.nba.com API: we obtained here data for the performance of NBA players from 1984 to 2018.
 Format: JSON files
-* Data World : (https://data.world/datadavis/nba-salaries) : we obtained here data for the salaries of players from 1984 to 2018.
+* [Data World](https://data.world/datadavis/nba-salaries): we obtained here data for the salaries of players from 1984 to 2018.
 Format: 2 csv files
-* We eventually had to use a [package] provided by a Git user to solve a referential integrity problem.
+* We eventually had to use a [package](https://github.com/swar/nba_api) provided by a Git user to solve a referential integrity problem.
 Format: dictionary.

 #### Data - sources, problems and limitations
 * Data proved to be very clean, but one of the datasets contained a couple of limitations: